For Biden and senators, a sense that 'world was watching'

 Biden sent a lengthy statement two days later assuring the group that he would fight for both bills and putting negotiations back on track.

-After Tuesday’s overwhelming vote in the Senate, the president called each of the 10 senators personally, reaching Sinema in the Senate cloakroom.
+After Tuesday’s overwhelming vote in the Senate, the president called Majority Leader Chuck Schumer and each of the 10 senators personally, reaching Sinema in the Senate cloakroom.

 “They sent me a note.
 It said, ‘Biden on three for you.’
 I literally said, ‘I don’t know what that means,’” Sinema told The Associated Press.